Jewel Tower

 V

-There are two exhibitions on two floors of the tower.
-'Parliament Past and Present' is a fascinating exhibition about the history of Parliament, and on the second floor there are panels telling the story of this small but important building.
+There are two exhibitions at the Jewel Tower.
+'Parliament Past and Present' is about the history of Parliament.
+The second exhibition is the story of this small but important building.
 Artefacts on display include speaker's robes, an Anglo-Saxon sword, historic weights and measures and Norman stone capitals.
-Unfortunately the upper floor is not wheelchair accessible, as it can only be reached by a spiral staircase of roughly 40 steps.
+Note: the upper floor is not wheelchair accessible and can only be reached by a steep spiral staircase of roughly 40 steps.

 • Gardens